 7. MOVING BOAT

 Dogs love to put their heads out in the wind with their mouths open.
-Don’t let your dog sit near the boat’s edge, especially if you travel at a high speed because bumping across the waves could cause your dog to lose balance or even jump off the boat.
+Don’t let your dog sit near the boat’s edge, especially if you travel at high speed, because bumping across the waves could cause your dog to lose balance or even jump off the boat.
 Instead, keep your dog lying flat in an interior area while the boat is in motion.

 8. SPLASHY MISTAKE